redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10 WASM and Shared Memory.md

     )
   )

-  ;; The number of bytes we've written to memory becomes the function's return ;; value, so leave this value on the stack then exit the function (i32.shl (local.get $idx) (i32.const 2))
+  ;; We need to return the number of bytes written to memory, so leave this value ;; on the stack then exit the function
+  (i32.shl (local.get $idx) (i32.const 2))
 )
 ```